AdamCottrill/glisDbTools/README.md

 Lake Huron Nearshore Master database.
 It also includes tools to compare the contents of tables in two different databases and reports any differences if any are found.
-For the most part, these tools are intended to facilate the migration of data from historical data repositories to GLIS.
+For the most part, these tools are intended to facilitate the migration of data from historical data repositories to GLIS.

 NOTE: The functions in glisDbTools currently work with glis upload